Statue of Liberty

 Should Attractions in the United States Charge Different Fees for Non-Residents?

-In my travels since posting that article, I have noticed that that trend does indeed seem to be true.
-The latest example is when I was in Egypt earlier this month, where the disparity between the entrance fees of attractions for foreigners versus Egyptians can be significant.
-One of many examples in Egypt alone is the ticket cost to the Supreme Council of Antiquities Museum, where the price of admission is 60 Egyptian pounds for foreigners versus only four Egyptian pounds for Egyptians — or approximately $7.84 versus 52 cents, respectively.
+In my travels since originally posting this article exactly ten years ago, I have noticed that that trend does still indeed seem to be true.
+One of many examples is when I was in Egypt in June of 2015, where the disparity between the entrance fees of attractions for foreigners versus Egyptians could be significant.
+One of many examples in Egypt alone was the ticket cost to the Supreme Council of Antiquities Museum, where the price of admission was 60 Egyptian pounds for foreigners versus only four Egyptian pounds for Egyptians — or approximately $7.84 versus 52 cents, respectively.

 Is that fair?

-That prompted me to think about a question I asked almost four years ago: should attractions in the United States of America — such as national parks and monuments — charge one fee for Americans and a higher fee for foreigners?
+That prompted me to think about a question I asked almost fourteen years ago in this article from Friday, September 30, 2011: should attractions in the United States of America — such as national parks and monuments — charge one fee for Americans and a higher fee for foreigners?
 If so, should the fees paid by foreigners be a comparable amount based on what their home countries charge American citizens for access to their national parks and monuments — similar to reciprocal fees such as those charged between the United States and Brazil?

-“It is all a matter of demand and supply”, posted FlyerTalk member cbn42 back in September of 2011.
+“It is all a matter of demand and supply”, posted FlyerTalk member cbn42 back on Wednesday, September 28, 2011.
 “If you want to attract foreign tourists (who then stay in hotels, eat in restaurants, and keep the economy running), then charging them more is not a good plan.
 But American tourists, who tend to be wealthier than say Ecuadorians, are not going to be deterred by a $100 admission fee.”

 A differential in pricing between residents and foreigners could also be seen as petty and discriminatory and possibly discourage tourism in the United States; but would that matter if the costs were reduced for American citizens versus increased for foreigners?